govuk-one-login/di-fec-ga4/docs/analytics.md

 All the javascript files within `src/` are "uglified" into a single, minified `analytics.js` file.

-The `analytics.js` file has to be include in the base nunjucks template (e.g: `src/views/common/layout/base.njk`) as a script, which makes available all the javascript functions described above on the global window object in the browser.
+The `analytics.js` file has to be included in the base nunjucks template (e.g: `src/views/common/layout/base.njk`) as a script, which makes available all the javascript functions described above on the global window object in the browser.

 We then call our `appInit` (`src/index.ts`) function (which is now accessible on the global window object) in the same base nunjucks template which initialises analytics and the cookie banner.
-We pass the `containerId`s and `disableGa4Tracking` as paramters, `disableGa4Tracking`, `disableUaTracking` and `domain` as options;
+We pass the `containerId`s and `disableGa4Tracking` as parameters, `disableGa4Tracking`, `disableUaTracking` and `domain` as options;
-these values can be inject by your `setLocal` middleware functions which grabs these values from the current environment.
+these values can be injected by your `setLocal` middleware functions which grabs these values from the current environment.